 In addition to the above viewpoints, the views from both the Eduardo park and the Monument of Discoveries are quite nice.

 Exploring by Tram during Lisbon 3 day itinerary:

 Do not leave Lisbon without going around Lisbon in the iconic tram 28.
 I took the tram many times when I was in Lisbon and it was such a fun way to see it pulling up those steep hills around Lisboa.

-I have already listed the things to do when you visit these places and all of them are a must visit when you are in Lisbon.
+I have already listed the things to do when you take a half-day or full-day trip to Sintra, Cascais and Cabo Da Roca and all of them are a must-visit when you are in Lisbon.

 Yellow Bus Tours Lisbon Review

 One of the stupidest things I did while I was in Lisbon was to purchase a hop on hop off tickets through yellow bus’s Lisbon sightseeing tours.
 Their buses are always late and I ended up spending a lot of time waiting for them.
 Public transportation in Lisbon is actually quite nice and the coverage around the city is extensive.
 Even though the metro doesn’t reach all parts of the city, it still is well connected.
 Only good thing was that the package I bought included tram rides and I ended up exploring a lot through trams.

 Lisbon is the capital of Portugal and is connected by almost all major international airlines.
 I took an Emirates flight via Dubai and the flying time is around 8 hours from Dubai.
 Emirates flies daily from Dubai to Lisbon.